100 Experiences that make Australia…. Australia

 - Make it to Western Australia. … Where it’s all about national parks, nature and peaceful scenes.
 The state is huge but is also a complete experience to go through tons of different landscapes.

 - Enjoy the cold of Tasmania… and its nature.
 The perfect spot to enjoy the great outdoors, the natural beauty and to wear a beanie.
+If you make it there, try World of Wild Luxury.

 ENJOY THE GREAT LIFE.